Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

         }
     }

+    // configure default reports - for Kotlin/JVM or Kotlin/MPP projects or merged android variants
+    defaults {
+        // add reports of 'release' Android build variant to default reports - applicable only for Android projects mergeWith("release")

         // configure XML report
         xml {
             //  generate an XML report when running the `check` task onCheck = false

             // XML report file
             setReportFile(layout.buildDirectory.file("my-project-report/result.xml"))

             // overriding filters only for the XML report filters {
                 // exclusions for XML reports
-            excludes {
-                // excludes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
-                // excludes all classes located in specified package and it subpackages, wildcards '*' and '?' are available packages("com.another.subpackage")
-                // excludes all classes and functions, annotated by specified annotations, wildcards '*' and '?' are available annotatedBy("*Generated*")
-            }

-            // inclusions for XML reports
-            includes {
-                // includes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
-                // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
-            }
-        }
-    }

-    // configure HTML report
-    html {
-        // custom header in HTML reports, project path by default title = "My report title"

-        //  generate a HTML report when running the `check` task onCheck = false

-        // directory for HTML report
-        setReportDir(layout.buildDirectory.dir("my-project-report/html-result"))

-        // overriding filters only for the HTML report filters {
-            // exclusions for HTML reports
-            excludes {
-                // excludes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
-                // excludes all classes located in specified package and it subpackages, wildcards '*' and '?' are available packages("com.another.subpackage")
-                // excludes all classes and functions, annotated by specified annotations, wildcards '*' and '?' are available annotatedBy("*Generated*")
-            }

-            // inclusions for HTML reports
-            includes {
-                // includes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")
-                // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
-            }
-        }
-    }

-    // configure verification
-    verify {
-        //  verify coverage when running the `check` task onCheck = true

-        // add verification rule
-        rule {
-            // check this rule during verification
-            isEnabled = true

-            // specify the code unit for which coverage will be aggregated entity = kotlinx.kover.gradle.plugin.dsl.GroupingEntityType.APPLICATION

-            // overriding filters only for current rule filters {
                 excludes {
                     // excludes class by fully-qualified JVM class name, wildcards '*' and '?' are available classes("com.example.*")